Dion Bailey: Professional career

-2014 NFL Combine

 Seattle Seahawks

-Bailey signed with the Seattle Seahawks after going unselected in the 2014 NFL Draft.
+Bailey signed with the Seattle Seahawks after going unselected in the 2014 NFL draft.
 The Seahawks waived/injured him on August 5, 2014, but was placed on the team's injured reserve after clearing waivers the next day.
 He was later released with an injury settlement.
 Bailey was signed to the Seahawks' practice squad on October 4, 2014.
 He was waived on September 26, 2015.

 New York Jets

 Bailey was claimed off waivers by the New York Jets on September 28, 2015.

 Bailey was waived/injured by the New York Jets on August 30, 2016.
 After going unclaimed on waivers, Bailey reverted to the team's injured reserve list.
 After reaching an injury settlement with the Jets, Bailey was released from the reserve list on September 2, 2016.